lukhnos/BugzKit/README.markdown

 Apparently, each task depends on the successful execution of the previous task.

-BugzKit solves the dependency problem by separating "request objects" and "request operations".
+BugzKit solves the dependency problem by separating "request objects" from "request operations".

 A "request object" (like `BKLogOnRequest`, `BKListRequest`) encapsulates the information required to make a request (URL, auth token, parameters, HTTP method, etc.) and also handles the received information.